Gluten Free Apple Pie

 What screams Fall more than Apple Pie!
 For years there wasn’t a flour fine enough to make a perfectly flaky pie crust, so we would make our tasty apple or seasonal fruit crisp.
 Today we have so many gluten free flour choices to help us make just about every dessert especially this Gluten Free Apple Pie.

-Gluten Free Apple Pie Filling Ingredients:
+Gluten Free Apple Pie Ingredients:

 8 large apples cored, peeled, and thinly sliced ( you can also use any seasonal fruit: peaches nectarines, plums, or berries)

 1⁄2 C organic cane sugar

-2 TBL flour (Pamela’s Artisan gluten free)
+2 Tbsp. flour (Pamela’s Artisan gluten free)

 1 tsp cinnamon